What's Going On With American Battery Technology (ABAT) Stock? - American Battery Tech (NASDAQ:ABAT)

-American Battery Technology Co (NASDAQ:ABAT) stock is trading lower Friday morning, extending recent losses after the company announced the U.S. Department of Energy terminated a $115 million grant.
+American Battery Technology Co (NASDAQ:ABAT) shares are trading lower Tuesday afternoon, joining a broader downturn among battery-related stocks.
+Here’s what investors need to know.

-- ABAT stock is struggling to find support.
-Track the action here.
+- ABAT is among today’s weakest performers.
+Get the inside scoop here.

-What To Know: The funding was intended for the construction of a commercial-scale lithium hydroxide production facility in Nevada, a key project aimed at strengthening the domestic supply chain for electric vehicle batteries.
+What To Know: The sell-off follows reports from Monday that the U.S. Department of Energy has rescinded over $700 million in grants for battery and manufacturing projects, including a significant $115 million award previously allocated to ABAT.

-The DOE's decision followed a review of federal clean-energy spending.
-In response, American Battery Technology has formally appealed the decision and stated its commitment to advancing the project.
+The recent termination of a federal grant has created uncertainty for the company’s future growth and profitability, which is why the stock is falling Tuesday.
+The funding was intended for the construction of a commercial-scale lithium hydroxide production facility in Nevada, a key project for strengthening the domestic electric vehicle battery supply chain.

-The company noted it has raised over $52 million from public markets this year and has secured a letter of interest from the U.S. Export-Import Bank for up to $900 million in potential financing.
+While American Battery Technology has formally appealed the decision and stated its commitment to advancing the project, the loss of government funding has shaken investor confidence.

-Despite the grant withdrawal, executives say the project’s timeline and scope remain unchanged as they continue to pursue the development of the Tonopah Flats Lithium Project.
+The company noted it has raised over $52 million from public markets this year and secured a letter of interest for up to $900 million in potential financing from the U.S. Export-Import Bank.

-Benzinga Edge Rankings: According to Benzinga Edge stock rankings, the company boasts a strong Momentum score of 98.88.
+Benzinga Edge Rankings: Despite the recent price drop, Benzinga Edge rankings show the stock has an exceptionally high Momentum score of 99.25.

 How To Buy ABAT Stock